 In recognition of Groudine's contributions to biomedical research, he has been elected to the prestigious National Academy of Sciences, the Institute of Medicine and the American Academy of Arts and Sciences.
-He also recently received a rare honor from the National Institutes of Health in the form of two consecutive Merit awards -- long-term funding for investigators with impressive records of scientific achievement in promising research areas.
+He has also received a rare honor from the National Institutes of Health in the form of two consecutive Merit awards — long-term funding for investigators with impressive records of scientific achievement in promising research areas.
 Less than 5 percent of NIH-funded investigators receive such awards, and even fewer get two.

 As a researcher and lifelong learner, Groudine sees similarities between the subjective nature of science and art.